6 Things to Expect in Your First Year of Customer Insurance Reviews

 You’ll also talk to some people who are ornery beyond belief.

-This is part of the fun of being an insurance agent - you get to know people.
+It’s all part of the adventure of being an insurance agent - you get to know people - for better or worse!

-You’ll find that there are some people who just want to be left alone.
+You’ll find that some people just want to be left alone.

-Take notes to help you become familiar with your book of business.
+Take notes to help you become familiar with your book of business and to ensure you’re honoring their preferences.

-Though you are an expert on insurance, the structure of these meetings might be unfamiliar to you.
+Though you are an expert on insurance, the structure of these meetings might be new territory for you and your staff members.

-Over time you will get better at identifying areas to educate your clients and the best way to look for a cross-sells or referrals.
+Over time, you will improve at identifying areas to educate your clients and the best way to look for cross-selling opportunities or referrals.

 You’ll become an expert at insurance review meetings if you keep at it.

-Things may start out a little slow or bumpy, but you’ll find that things will steadily improve over time.
+Things may start a little slow and bumpy, but you’ll find that things will steadily improve over time as long as you stay consistent.

-Not only will things get better for your clients, you will find that over the years it will become easier to get referrals and up-sell policies.
+Not only will things improve for your clients, but you will find that over the years, it will become easier to get referrals, keep customers for the long haul, and cross/up-sell policies.

-Agents who meet with their customers on a regular basis write 72% more policies than agents who don’t.
+Agents who regularly meet with their customers write 72% more policies than agents who don’t.

 However, these meetings must happen year after year.